 A Manufacturer’s Guide to Localized Marketing

 As a manufacturing marketer, you may find it challenging to engage local customers at scale.
-How do you attract potential customers to your brand and drive them to your independent dealers or distributors?
+How do you attract potential customers to your brand and drive them to your independent dealers or distributors with whom you’ve built strong relationships?
 That’s where localized marketing comes in.

 Localized marketing is the process of creating and implementing a marketing strategy that is distributed at the local level.
 Rather than creating a generic marketing strategy that is used nationwide, localized marketing tailors marketing efforts to local markets.
 Optimizing local engagement through localized marketing drives more customers to visit your dealers to buy your products.